Nicholas-Ray-NAU/CS386_Team_Project_F22/Deliverable_5.md

 # Design Patterns
-Split this section into 2 subsections.
-For each subsection, present a UML class diagram showing the application of a design pattern to your system (a different pattern for each section).
-Each class diagram should contain only the classes involved in the specific pattern (you don’t need to represent the whole system).
-Choose patterns from two different categories: Behavioral, Structural, and Creational.
-You are not limited to design patterns studied in class.

-Your system may not be appropriate for any design pattern.
-In this case, for didactic purposes, be creative and extend a little bit the scope of your system to make the design patterns appropriate.

-Implement each design pattern in your system and provide GitHub links to the corresponding classes

-## Below is the singleton design pattern class diagram.
+## Below is the singleton design pattern class diagram, which comes from the Creational category.
 It is very simple, as the lobby class can only have a single instance running at any given time.
 ![Design Pattern Class Diagram 1](Images/Singleton.jpg)

-Grading criteria (6 points, 3 each pattern): Correct use of the design pattern as described in the literature; Adequate choice of the design pattern; Adequate implementation of the design pattern.

 # Design Principles
 How does your design observe the SOLID principles?
 Provide a short description of followed principles giving concrete examples from your classes.